hailie-spring/spring-schedule/README.md

 # spring-schedule

+This is a weixin miniprogram example.
-This project is implemented with taro, taro-ui, react-hooks.
+The project is implemented with javascript, taro, taro-ui, react-hooks.
 Without background service interaction, only use limited client storage, nobody could view the data except yourself.
 Welcome to watch and star ^_^